 Enabling Google API

-2. Search for “Google+ API” or “Google Identity Services” and select it.
+- Search for “Google Identity Services” and select it.

 Setting Up OAuth 2.0 Credentials

-5. Fill in the necessary fields, like App Name, User Support Email, and Developer Contact Info.
+- Choose External, then fill in the App Name, Support Email, and Developer Contact Info.

 Creating OAuth Client ID

-1. Now return to Credentials and select Create Credentials > OAuth client ID.
+- Return to Credentials > Create Credentials > OAuth client ID.

 Implementing OAuth2 in Your Web App